Project GO for ROTC Students

 Study Abroad Scholarships for ROTC Students of

-Project GO provides summer study abroad programs to UT and non-UT ROTC students in Moscow and Kiev, Meknes (Morocco) and Istanbul
+Project GO provides summer study abroad programs to UT and non-UT ROTC students in St. Petersburg, Russia and Meknes, Morocco

-UT-Austin students new to a language should already be enrolled in an intensive Russia, Arabic or Turkish language course for the Fall semester by the first day of classes (Aug.
-28)
+UT-Austin students new to a language should already be enrolled in an intensive Arabic or Russian language course for the Fall 2014 semester by the first day of classes (Aug.
+27)

 (If the class you want is full when registering, please contact the related department.